Tom Hardy Bane Workout

 “Throughout the day you need to send constant signals to your body, so that it adapts in the direction you point it in.
 It’s better to do 10 press-ups every hour than 100 in a single burst.
 If you do things often enough, your body adapts for the task you set it, and you evolve.”

 This method is pretty much impossible for most regular people to do.
 If you have a “work from home” type of job, then you might be able to pull this off but for most, it’s just not achievable.
-You can actually do this on a small and slightly different scale by using an interesting technique I learned from coach Nick Nilson, it’s called Daily Specialization, which is taught in Nick’s Muscle Scientist.
+You can actually do this on a small and slightly different scale by using an interesting technique I learned from celebrity trainer Chad Waterbury, it’s called High Frequency Training and it’s a unique way to pack on muscle mass on any of your weak and lagging body parts.
+This is very powerful stuff and it’s a technique I continue to use everyday to transform my weak body parts (don’t by shy…everybody has them).
+You can check out Chad’s HFT program by clicking on this LINK.

 What you basically do is choose one exercise for a lagging body part such as push-ups for your pecs, handstand push-ups for your shoulders, pull-ups for your back or dips for your triceps.
 Note: it’s more practical choosing bodyweight exercises.
 Then perform this exercise for one set to failure.
 Repeat this once in the morning and again at night.
 You can do this technique for up to 30 days before having a few days break before repeating it again on that same body part or choose another.